TokimuneFIN/Photon-2-European-Sirens/README.md

 # [Unofficial] European Sirens made for Photon 2
 ## Main
-This is an unofficial pack for Photon 2 that will include different European sirens
+This is an unofficial pack for Photon 2 that will include different European sirens.
 ## Contributing
 Feel free to contribute to this pack.
 Just please make sure the sound files you upload are somewhat high quality and actually work in-game.
 Also make sure to name the files uniquely, for example _fs_vama420_yourname_.